 1000minds is used for developing clinical guidelines for treatment.

-For complex conditions such as hip and knee osteoarthritis there can be considerable uncertainty and ignorance with respect to the most effective treatments – both among health care professionals and people with the condition.
+For complex conditions such as osteoarthritis, asthma, etc there can be considerable uncertainty and ignorance with respect to the most effective treatments – both among health care professionals and people with the condition.

 Therefore, clear and practical clinical practice guidelines are useful for health care professionals and patients alike.

-1000minds was used by experts and patients with hip and knee osteoarthritis to develop key messages to help patients better manage their condition.
+1000minds is used by clinical experts and patients to develop key messages to help patients better manage their condition.

 About the use of 1000minds for developing clinical guidelines.

 - D Pinto, S Prabhakaran, E Tipton & A Naidech (2020), “Why physicians prescribe prophylactic seizure medications after intracerebral hemorrhage: An adaptive conjoint analysis”, Journal of Stroke and Cerebrovascular Diseases, early online version, 104628

 - A Liberman, D Pinto, S Rostanski et al (2019), “Clinical decision-making for thrombolysis of acute minor stroke using adaptive conjoint analysis”, The Neurohospitalist 9, 9-14

 - C Baggott, J Hardy, H Reddel et al (2019), abstract, 2019 European Respiratory Society (ERS) International Congress, Madrid, Spain, 2019, “Discrete choice experiments identifying attributes influencing treatment preference in mild asthma”, European Respiratory Journal 54(suppl 63), PA4189